Dhruti-Avadhani2004/Zero-Trust-and-Identity-Lab/docs/lab-guide.md

 ### Step 4 — Write the micro-segmentation ACL

-Replace the entire ACL with this:
+Update the ACL to allow access on port 8080 only:
 ```json
 {
   "grants": [